To request Special Collections materials for use in the Reading Room, please create a USF Aeon user account. For best results, enable pop-ups windows.

 - All materials must be consulted in the reading room.
 Place requests via an Aeon account or ask the desk attendant for assistance.
 A staff member will retrieve all items requested; archival collections will be retrieved five (5) boxes at a time.

 - Appointments are not required, although some patrons, particularly those traveling some distance or seeking an in-depth research consultation, may find it helpful to make advance arrangements for their visit with a member of the staff.
-A list of the staff and their subject expertise may be found here »
+Click here to schedule a Special Collections research consultation.

 - Food, drink, and chewing gum are prohibited in the reading room.